Back

 Share Now

-Why Olio is helping the VOYAGERS climate festival avoid food waste
+Why Olio helped the VOYAGERS climate festival avoid food waste

 Jun 27

-🔥 THE HEAT plans to be free of food waste – thanks to our partner Olio, which will be redistributing any food that goes uneaten at the festival.
+🔥 THE HEAT was almost entirely free of food waste – thanks to our partner Olio, which redistributed any food that went uneaten at the festival.

 BY JOE ROWAN, June 27 2024

-🔥 THE HEAT plans to be free of food waste – thanks to our partner Olio, which will be redistributing any food that goes uneaten at the festival.
+🔥 THE HEAT was almost entirely free of food waste – thanks to our partner Olio, which redistributed any food that went uneaten at the festival.

 The daughter of farmers in North Yorkshire, Clarke understands why food waste matters.
 “I grew up with a keen appreciation of the value of food and how much hard work goes into producing what we eat.
 As a result of that upbringing, for me food waste is considered a crime.”